koteswararao85/pulsar/README.md

+ADFTriggerService
+Make the enclosing method "static" or remove this set.

+src/.../service/Scheduler.java

+Make the enclosing method "static" or remove this set.

+Refactor this method to reduce its Cognitive Complexity from 22 to the 15 allowed.

+src/.../service/TrackerApi.java

+Define a constant instead of duplicating this literal "Getting Token from Auth provider" 6 times.

+Define a constant instead of duplicating this literal "Oauth Token is empty" 6 times.
+Define a constant instead of duplicating this literal "Oauth Token retrieved" 6 times.

+Define a constant instead of duplicating this literal "Authorization" 6 times.
+Define a constant instead of duplicating this literal "Bearer " 6 times.

+src/.../magnusopsieventconsumer/util/ClassMapper.java

+Make the enclosing method "static" or remove this set.
+Refactor this method to reduce its Cognitive Complexity from 16 to the 15 allowed.

 Call transactional methods via an injected dependency instead of directly via 'this'.

 Call transactional methods via an injected dependency instead of directly via 'this'.